pi-star-2025/pi_star/pi_vr.md

 Is the green vision

-So is the operating system of vision itself and imagination
+So is the operating system of sight itself and imagination

 It’s all from green eyes